Nichelle Nichols, 'Star Trek' Actress, Dies At 89

 “I said, ‘Well, why don’t you do an alteration of it, soften the end with an ‘A,’ and it’ll be Uhura?’ ” she recalled.
 “He said, ‘That’s it, that’s your name!
 You named it; it’s yours.’ ”

-Nichols is survived by her son, Kyle Johnson.MORE NEWS: Mass Shooting In Downtown Orlando Leaves Seven People Hospitalized
+Nichols is survived by her son, Kyle Johnson.MORE NEWS: U.S. Bank Fined For Opening 'Sham" Accounts For Customers